 - 1-4 cups white vinegar poured into the bottom of the empty machine

-Use a toothbrush or cloth, with soap and water or a paste of baking soda + lemon juice to clean the inner door edge and rubber door seal.
+To clean the inner door edge and rubber door seal, use a toothbrush or cloth, with soap and water, a paste of baking soda + lemon juice or white vinegar, or a quick and easy option is regular toothpaste .
 Wipe clean with a wet cloth.

 Remove filter and/or steam vent.
 Clean with hot soapy water, vinegar and/or baking soda and a brush as needed.
+You may find you need to soak it for a while before scrubbing.
 Put back in place.

 See how easy it can be?
 You just run it through a full wash cycle while empty with an inexpensive cleaner option, swipe and scrub a little and done.